mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 +-------------+--------------+-----------+------------+------------+

 .. [*] An accuser node will publish commitments only when it detects
-       conflicts; for such cases it must make a deposit of 10,000 tez.
+       conflicts; for such cases it must make a deposit of 10,000 mav.

 .. _rollup_node_config_file: